devassistant/devassistant/docs/user_documentation.rst

 DevAssistant can help you create (that's the ``crt`` in the below command) your projects with one line in terminal.
 For example::

-   $ da crt python django -n foo -e -g
+   $ da create python django -n foo -e -g

 ``da`` is short form of ``devassistant``.
 You can use any of them, but ``da`` is preferred.